sortarad/peculiarpointer/README.md

 ## Peculiar Pointer
-You know that little arrow looking thingy that moves when you move your mouse, that's a pointer.
+> That little arrow looking thingy that moves when you move your mouse, that's a pointer.

-Did you also know that's it's super boring?
-If it was a sandwich it would be wonderbread with mayo.
-That's how boring it is.
+The default pointers are fine.
+If they were a sandwich it would be wonder bread with mayo.
+Sure, that sandwich would sate your hunger but you wouldn't enjoy it.
+Is that what you want for your site visitors?
+Do you want to leave them full but unsatisfied?
+Of course not, don't be ridicilous (said like Balki Bartokomous).

-Fear not, I have a solution, it's called peculiar pointer.
+Fear not, we have a solution, it's called peculiar pointer.

-I know there are naysayers out there saying why do I need to worry about my site's pointers.
-It's fine, let's just leave it alone.
+With peculiar pointer you'll be able to set a different pointer on every page (even every container if you're that rad).